EricPostMaster/tea-recommender/README.md

 Welcome to my tea recommender repo!
 Because this is a pretty new project, the README is serving as a development journal of sorts.
 Once the project is complete, I'll put it elsewhere in the repo and replace it with something more like I have in my other repos (check them out!).

+**12/20/22 - Mercy me, what a headache...**
+This is why I can't have nice things.
+A couple of days ago I was writing new functions and growing the user dictionary, when I suddenly realized that the `all_urls` list was the wrong length.
+It had been over 1000 items long, and suddenly it was 30.
+Uh oh...
+Turns out, I had modified the `get_first_user` function just a bit to allow it to take a specific user URL input, thereby adding/updating a specific user in the data.
+What a great idea, right?!
+Well, it turns out there is a small problem with that.
+In that function, I set `self.all_urls` equal to the followers of the individual being scraped, which instead of updating the list just erases it and starts all over again.
+Also, it somehow broke the `self.user_dict`, but I was too frustrated to do a full _post mortem_.
+I just kind of scowled and grumbled at my computer for a while until my wife made me sit by her on the couch and decompress.
+Then I went and played Nintendo with some friends.
+Minigames are a good way to blow off some steam.

+Anyway, my first attempts at reverting the offending commits were not good.
+I got stuck in what I'm calling "revert hell" in GitHub Desktop, where nothing I did seemed to actually make meaningful changes to the repository.
+After stewing about it for a couple of days, I googled a few things tonight and thought that instead of reverting the most recent commits, I might just be able to revert to a _specific_ commit.
+And indeed that is possible with `git reset`!
+Huzzah! :tada:

+With my newfound but as-yet-untested knowledge, I reset the repository to the commit that I wanted, put those changes on a new branch (`correct-rollback`), and then merged that branch with the `main` branch on GitHub.
+A couple things were still missing when I updated the `main` branch locally, but I just copied and pasted those things from the commit details in GitHub.
+NBD.

+Now it's time to test everything and see if it's working.
+I need to figure out how to test this, but for now I'm pretty sure I can just add/update one user at a time and make sure everything adds up correctly.

 **12/16/22 - I'm back!**
 It's been a while since I've worked on this project, and I'm glad to be back at it.
 I took a break for a bit to work on my Fortune Cookie Movies project, move to Utah, and just generally take a break because I've been feeling a little burnt out.
 Anyway, I'm ready to get back into this.